 Five hundred years ago, the Inca palace was built adjacent to Qoricancha ("Temple of the Sun"), a 15th-century religious and cultural center.

-Original Inca-constructed walls continue to support this historic landmark within the designated UNESCO World Heritage Site area.
+Original Inca-constructed walls support this historic landmark within the designated UNESCO World Heritage Site area.

 They're visible outside the hotel and throughout the interior, which also boasts massive stone archways.

 During the Spanish conquest of Peru in the mid-16th century, Gonzalo Pizarro, brother of Francisco Pizarro, acquired the palace.